-Today is my 9 year wedding anniversary, which got me thinking about what it’s like to be married to another runner!
+This week is my 10 year wedding anniversary, so I wanted to share this post about what it’s like to be married to another runner!
 There are some pros and cons, but overall I would definitely recommend marrying a runner or trying to get your partner to start running if you can.
 I thought I would share a little about our running journey as well as 10 reasons to marry a runner!

 The Early Years: “I will never run.”